Description of the opportunity and risk situation

 Macroeconomic and political risks (#1)

 As a company with global operations, METRO depends on the political and economic situations in the countries in which it operates.
 The fundamental business environment can change rapidly.
 Changes in political leadership, civil unrest, terrorist attacks or economic imbalances can jeopardise METRO’s business.
 At the country level, the political and/or economic situations in Russia, Ukraine and Turkey are particularly noteworthy for the reporting period.
 In contrast to the previous year, the political situation in individual markets has stabilised.
-For this reason, the assessment of the potential extent of damage was adjusted from ‘significant’ in the to ‘moderate’.
+For this reason, the assessment of the potential extent of damage was adjusted from ‘significant’ in the previous year to ‘moderate’.
 The potential risks include the loss of property and real estate assets, changes in the exchange rate, product restrictions, capital controls, regulatory restrictions and unexpected weakening of demand.
 The global economy is increasingly marked by tense trade relations between the US, Europe and China, as can be clearly seen in the expansion of the imposed punitive tariffs, as well as the planned withdrawal of the United Kingdom from the European Union (Brexit).
 We see both issues as a risk.
 In this case, we consider the materialisation of risks in connection with tense trade relationships to be more probable than in the previous year and assess the probability of occurrence as ‘possible’ rather than ‘low’.
 A continuous monitoring of the economic and political developments and a review of our strategic objectives allow us nonetheless to respond to these challenges in a timely and appropriate fashion.
 Our international presence comes with the advantage of being able to balance the economic, legal and political risks as well as fluctuations in demand between the countries.

 Interruption of business activities (#2)